chrispap95/SUEPNano/README.md

 # SUEPNano
+**THIS IS A FORK FOR THE MUON COUNTING ANALYSIS**

-This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework for the analysis of SUEPs - plain NanoAOD, extended by PF candidates and more track information.
+This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework for the analysis of SUEPs.
+This fork is specialized for the Muon counting search for SUEPs.
+This is plain NanoAOD, extended by PF candidates and more track information, plus skimming for the HLT path and the preselection.
 This format can be used with [fastjet](http://fastjet.fr) directly.

 ## Recipe

-**THIS IS A FORK FOR THE MUON COUNTING ANALYSIS**

 For UL data and MC **NanoAODv9** according to the [XPOG](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv9) and [PPD](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PdmVAnalysisSummaryTable) recommendations: